 This is the official webpage for our Farm Credit Test Plot!
 Check back to this page periodically for updates.
-If you're interested in last year's yield results, you can see the report here.
+If you're interested in past yield results, you can see the 2019 report here and the 2020 report here.

-Signs will be going up along Route 309 this summer so you can watch the varieties grow and follow the progress.
+The hybrids were planted 16 rows wide, each 1,000’ long along the edge of Route 309.
+Signs will be going up along the road this summer so you can watch the varieties grow and follow the progress.
 We will continue to post updates here as the growing season progresses.

 See the charts below for the planting order of both plots.

 Local Seed Co

 A must watch this week, March 11, on RFD-TV.
 The new series called "The Podfather" features four farmers, two of which are local Mid-Atlantic farmers.
 Temple Rhodes, 10th generation farmer from Centreville, Maryland, is owner and operator of Chestnut Manor Farm, where we have our corn test plots.
 Chris Weaver, 6th generation farmer from Finskburg, Maryland, participates in our test plots with Agri-Gold corn hybrids.
 Check out this preview and tune in this week to see how their soybean crops grew last year on The Podfather.